-Vicky is a native of West Virginia’s birthplace of rivers, Pocahontas County, West Virginia.
-She has 30 year’s of experience in the administration of Federal and State agreements both with not-for-profits and as an employee in the Acquisition and Assistance Division of the U.S. Department of Energy’s, National Energy Technology Center.
-Her most recent employment before striking out on her own was as the Corporate Business Manager for the international not-for-profit, The Mountain Institute.
-She has served as a volunteer for many years with various not-for-profits and currently serves as Treasurer for the Friends of Deckers Creek, the Mountaineer Chapter of the National Audubon Society, and the Central District of WVDAR.
+Vicky is a native of West Virginia’s birthplace of rivers: Pocahontas County.
+She has 30 years’ experience in the administration of Federal and state agreements both with nonprofits and as an employee in the Acquisition and Assistance Division of the U.S. Department of Energy National Energy Technology Center.
+Her most recent employment before striking out on her own was serving as Corporate Business Manager for international nonprofit The Mountain Institute.
+She has served as a volunteer for many years with various nonprofits and currently serves as Treasurer for Friends of Deckers Creek, the Mountaineer Chapter of the National Audubon Society, and the Central District of WVDAR.
 She also serves as Secretary of the Monongalia and Preston County Literacy Volunteers, Regent of the Hagans-Evans Chapter of the Daughters of the American Revolution (DAR) and WVDAR’s State Chairman of Literacy Promotion.
 The WVDAR Literacy Promotion Committee recently received a national first place award.
 For a different experience, Ms. Shears served as a House Committee Clerk at the West Virginia Legislature during the 2011 and 2012 sessions.

 Ms. Shears is a graduate of West Virginia University with a Masters in Professional Accountancy and a Certificate in Forensic Accounting and received her Bachelor’s Degree from Fairmont State College in Education.
 In her free time she is an avid reader, enjoys traveling and trying new and different experiences.